openmm/NNPOps/README.md

 # NNPOps

-The goal of this repository is to promote the use of neural network potentials (NNPs) by providing highly optimized, open source implementations of bottleneck operations that appear in popular potentials.
+The goal of this project is to promote the use of neural network potentials (NNPs) by providing highly optimized, open source implementations of bottleneck operations that appear in popular potentials.
 These are the core design principles.